-M. Major Equestrian Venue:

-1. The minimum lot size shall be 25 acres, unless the sole use is as a major polo venue then the minimum lot size shall be 15 acres.

-- 2. The primary point of access shall be from 50th Street, Lake Worth Road, Pierson Road, 120th Street, or South Shore Blvd. - 3.
+- 4. Temporary parking of horse trailers (i.e., trailers on site for daily instructional, shows, or other site-specific uses) shall be allowed, provided temporary parking is not overnight and trailers are not parked in rights-of-way or designated easements. - 5.
+Properties with a Future Land Use Map designation of Equestrian Commercial Recreation and approved as a Major Equestrian Venue are exempt from the provisions of this section except for screening. - L. Livestock Raising: Processing and slaughtering is strictly prohibited. - M. Major Equestrian Venue: - 1.
+The minimum lot size shall be 25 acres, unless the sole use is as a polo-major polo venue which then the shall have a minimum lot size shall be of 15 acres. - 2.
+The primary point of access shall be from 50th Street, Lake Worth Road, Pierson Road, 120th Street, or South Shore Blvd. - 3.
 A Plan of Operation shall be submitted with the Conditional Use application. - 4.
-Any incompatibility with surrounding uses shall be satisfactorily mitigated with the plans submitted with the Conditional Use application.
-Conditions may be imposed with the approval including, but not limited to, controlling objectionable odors, fencing, noise, inspections, reporting, monitoring, preservation areas, mitigation and/or limits of operation.
-Landscape hedges and/or screens with a minimum opacity shall be required with the approval if they are necessary to mitigate for compatibility.

-N. Minor Equestrian Venue:

-- 1. The minimum lot size shall be five (5) acres. - 2.
-A Plan of Operation shall be submitted with the Conditional Use application. - 3.
-If an event is planned to exceed 75 combined participants and spectators a traffic study pursuant to Article 9 shall be provided with the Conditional Use application or with an application to modify an existing Conditional Use. - 4.
+Any incompatibility with surrounding uses shall be satisfactorily mitigated with the plans submitted with the Conditional Use request application.
+Conditions may be imposed with the approval to include including, but not limited to, controlling objectionable odors, fencing, noise, inspections, reporting, monitoring, preservation areas, mitigation and/or limits of operation.
+Landscape hedges and/or screens with a minimum opacity shall be required with the approval if they are necessary to mitigate for compatibility. - N. Minor Equestrian Venue: - 1.
+The minimum lot size shall be five (5) acres. - 2.
+A Plan of Operation shall be submitted with the Conditional Use request application. - 3.
+If an event is planned to exceed 75 combined participants and spectators a traffic study pursuant the to Article 9 shall be provided with the Conditional Use request or with a request to modify an existing for modification of the Conditional Use. - 4.
 No event shall be planned or operated to accommodate or produce more than 200 combined participants and spectators. - 5.
+No event shall occur for more than four (4) consecutive days. - 5.
 Vendors are not permitted. - 6.
-Any incompatibility with surrounding uses shall be satisfactorily mitigated with the plans submitted with the Conditional Use application.
-Conditions may be imposed with the approval to, include but not limited to, controlling objectionable odors, fencing, noise, inspections, reporting, monitoring, preservation areas, mitigation and/or limits of operation.
+Any incompatibility with surrounding uses shall be satisfactorily mitigated with the plans submitted with the Conditional Use request application.
+Conditions may be imposed with the approval to include but not limited to controlling objectionable odors, fencing, noise, inspections, reporting, monitoring, preservation areas, mitigation and/or limits of operation.
 Landscape hedges and/or screens with a minimum opacity shall be required with the approval if they are necessary to mitigate for compatibility. - 7.
-The site shall be restored to original or better condition within 24 hours after any event including the removal of all temporary structures, temporary sanitary facilities, equipment, trash, and debris.
+The site shall be restored to original or better condition within 24 hours after any event including the removal of all temporary structures, temporary sanitary facilities, equipment, trash and debris.